As a commonwealth country, Kenya’s legal system descends from English common law.

 The CAK does not need to be notified and no CAK approval is required if the combined turnover or assets (whichever is higher) in Kenya of the merging parties does not exceed KES500 million, or if the merger meets the COMESA Commission Merger Notification Thresholds and at least two-thirds of the turnover or assets (whichever is higher) are not generated or located in Kenya.

-A merger filing may be done online on the CAK merger filing portal or by submitting the prescribed form manually to the CAK’s offices.
+A merger filing may be done online on the CAK merger filing portal.
 The CAK usually acknowledges receipt of a merger filing within three days of receipt.
 The CAK has a 60-day turnaround time to decide merger filings where all relevant information has been submitted.
 In the case of exclusions/exemptions, the CAK has a 14-day turnaround time.

 Merger filing fees are as follows: